PrincePrynx/alx-frontend-javascript/0x01-ES6_promise/README.md

-This project introduces learners to modern JasvaScript essentials.
+This project introduces learners to modern JasvaScript essentials